"

 Health disparities are health differences that are linked with social, economic, and/or environmental disadvantages.
 Health disparities adversely affect groups of people who often experience greater obstacles to health based on individual characteristics such as socioeconomic status, age, gender, culture, religion, mental illness, disability, sexual orientation, or gender identity.[15]
 These groups are often referred to as “vulnerable groups,” and their care is further discussed in the “Vulnerable Populations” chapter.

-• For example, are there buses or ride share services available for members to reach health care services?
+• Example: Are buses or rideshare services available for residents to reach healthcare facilities?”

-• Patterns of settlement, commerce, and industry: How are residential and commercial areas located in the community?
-Are some residential areas located next to heavy industry?
-Are there areas of the community with higher crime rates?
-Are there areas defined by economic status within the community?
+• Patterns of settlement, commerce, and industry: Examine how residential and commercial areas are distributed.
+Are there neighborhoods located near heavy industry, areas with higher crime rates or defined by economic status?

 • Community culture, both informal and formal: What are the spoken and unspoken rules and traditions of the community?